inko-lang/website/source/manual/getting-started/types.html.md

 ## Arrays and hash maps

-Two collection types are available by default: `Array`, and `HashMap`.
+Two collection types are available by default: `Array`, and `Map`.
 An `Array` is used for storing a list of values of the same type.
-A `HashMap` is a hash map used to map keys of type `K` to values of type `V`.
+A `Map` is a hash map used to map keys of type `K` to values of type `V`.

 These collections can be used in type signatures like any other generic type: